 Dealing with potential problems

-Follow-up appointments allow the dietitian to keep track of your progress, and are determined based on your personal success.
-The dietitian is here to support you and fine-tune your eating plan.
-The main goal is to give you the knowledge and skills to be able to make the best food choices and take care of your health.
+Follow-up appointments allow the Dietitian to keep track of your progress and are determined based on your personal success.
+The Dietitian is here to support you and fine-tune your eating plan.
+The main goal is to give you the knowledge and skills to make the best food choices and take care of your health.